Early Years Provision at Hartington C of E Primary School

 Head Teacher’s Welcome

 On behalf of the staff and governors of Hartington C of E Primary School I would like to welcome you and your family to our school community.
 Hartington C of E Primary School is a special place where the staff are dedicated to providing a stimulating, exciting environment where everyone feels valued and safe, ideas can flourish and children can realise their full potential.
-By providing a well- structured and challenging curriculum, and by promoting good behaviour through our Golden Rules and the 18 values, we aim to enthuse all children to love learning as well as respect and care for each other.
+By providing a well-structured and challenging curriculum, and by promoting good behaviour through our school’s Mission Statement, Vision and Christian Values, we aim to enthuse all children to love learning, as well as respect and care for each other.
 Whatever the individual needs of your child and whatever special interests they have, we aim to ensure your child thrives at Hartington.
 We highly value and respect the partnership between home, school and wider community and encourage all parents and guardians to take an active part in the education of their children both in and out of the school.
 The partnership of all stakeholders is essential, as together we set new challenges whilst building on our success.

 I look forward to welcoming you and your child to our school.